cruzgodar/wilson/README.md

 - `onResizeCanvas: () => void`: a function that is called whenever the canvas is resized.
 - `useResetButton: boolean`: a boolean for whether to use a reset button.
 Defaults to `false`.
 - `resetButtonIconPath: string`: a string for the path to the reset button image.
 Required (and only allowed) if `useResetButton` is `true`.
+- `animateReset: boolean`: a boolean for whether to animate by default when resetting.
+Defaults to `true`.
 - `onReset: () => void`: a function that is called when the reset button is pressed.
 - `useP3ColorSpace`: a boolean for whether to use the wider P3 color space for the canvas.
 Even if this is `true`, Wilson will check for hardware P3 support before using it.
 Note that drawing in a 2D context with P3 colors *also* requires a different color syntax, e.g. `wilson.ctx.fillStyle = "color(display-p3 1 0 0)";`.
 Defaults to `true`.
 - `reduceMotion`: a boolean for whether to use reduced motion animations.
 If left unspecified, the user's accessibility settings will be used to determine whether reduced motion is enabled.